YashMishra0101/Git-Inspector/readme.md

 Note: By default, Git-Inspector displays information for the GitHub user with the username "yashmishra0101" (which is myself).

-## 🌐 Live Demo
+## 🌐 Project Demo

-You can see a live demo of the project at https://yashmishra-gitinspector.netlify.app/
+To see a live demo of the project, please visit : https://yashmishra-gitinspector.netlify.app/

 ## Features